RagnarB83/ash-documentation/docs/setup.rst

 Only if molecular crystal QM/MM feature is needed:

-- Optional: Make sure the Python-Julia interface works (only needed for MolCrys QM/MM functionality).
+- Optional: Make sure the Python-Julia interface works (only needed for Molcrys QM/MM functionality).
 PythonCall/JuliaCall is recommended.
 See section F for problems.

 #########################################